Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/gamemastery-guide/chapter-1-gamemastery-basics.md

 - Repeatedly arguing with decisions made by other players or the GM.
 - Ignoring other players' opinions.
 - Deliberately derailing the adventure's plot.
-- Being deliberately rude or cruel to other players— especially if it's on the basis of their ethnicity, gender, sexual orientation, political or religious affiliation, the color of their skin, or the like.
+- Being deliberately rude or cruel to other players—especially if it's on the basis of their ethnicity, gender, sexual orientation, political or religious affiliation, the color of their skin, or the like.

 #### Safety Tools
 <sup>GMG p.
 31</sup>